Email-Dashboard/Email-Dashboard/CONTRIBUTING.md

 # Bug reports & fix

 A bug is a curse for code!
-That's why good bug reports are extremely helpful for evey project, so thanks!
+That's why good bug reports are extremely helpful for every project, so thanks!
 You can follow this guidelines for bug reports:

 - Validate and lint your code.